Sebastianxq/Python/Software Architecture/KWIC/README.md

 # Additional
 Initially I drafted a algorithm that generated all combinations of each word in the line, this algorithm wasn't a requirement but I misinterpreted the prompt and decided I might as well leave it in here since I already created and debugged it.

+# TO DO
+1. Add missing file error check